 Thomas Rhee received his Ph.D. in Clinical-Developmental Psychology from York University in 2009.
 His primary area of research interest involves the cognitive abilities and memory skills in children with Autism Spectrum Disorder and intellectual disability, and he has presented his work across various international conferences.
-As a psychologist for the Child Development Program, his role includes psychological and developmental assessments of children with queries of Autism Spectrum Disorder, intellectual disability, as well as some psychoeducational assessments in our Neuromotor program.
-Dr. Rhee currently works in the Child Development Program three to four days per week.
+As a psychologist for the Child Development Program, his role includes psychological and developmental assessments of children with queries of Autism Spectrum Disorder, Intellectual Disability, as well as some psychoeducational assessments in our Neuromotor program.
+He has undergone extensive training in administering the Autism Diagnostic Observation Schedule (ADOS-2) and has achieved research reliability in administering all of the modules.
+Dr. Rhee currently works in the Child Development Program at Holland Bloorview three to four days per week, and also works part-time in private practice, administering psycho-educational assessments and developmental assessment, as well as offering some therapy and consultation services.